Applications of extrapolations to wavelet characterization of various function spaces and extension operators

 \end{itemize}

 Here is the organization of this paper.
-Section \ref{s2} proves Theorem \ref{thm:241102-1a} and \ref{thm:241102-1ab}.
+Section \ref{s3} is oriented to applications of Theorems \ref{thm:241102-1a} and \ref{thm:241102-1ab}.
 We obtain the boundedness properties of operators and the wavelet characterization in Section \ref{s3}.
 We also take up the vector-valued inequality of $M$ and the extension operator in Section \ref{s3}.
 We will see that our method allows us to include more function spaces than are dealt with in \cite{ZYY24}.
 We take up various function spaces in Section \ref{s5}.
-We compare what we can say from Theorem \ref{thm:241102-1a} and \ref{thm:241102-1ab} with known results in Sections \ref{s3} and \ref{s5}.
+We compare what we can say from Theorems \ref{thm:241102-1a} and \ref{thm:241102-1ab} with known results in Sections \ref{s3} and \ref{s5}.
 Finally, Section \ref{s2} gives a short proof of Theorem \ref{thm:241102-1ab}.